robmurray/experimentsinspark/README.md

 - add the [spark install dir]/bin to your path

 #### Run/Debug
-For ease of use I opted for remote debugging instead of attempting a more complicated development configuration
+For this round of development I opted for the remote debugging approach instead of attempting some more integrated development configuration.

-- enable remote debugging by setting the jvm option "SPARK_JAVA_OPTS".
+- enable remote debugging by setting the jvm option "SPARK_JAVA_OPTS". <br>
 <code>export SPARK_JAVA_OPTS=-agentlib:jdwp=transport=dt_socket,server=y,suspend=y,address=5005</code>

-notice suspend=y. this will pause the execution util a remote process attaches to the jvm
+* notice suspend=y. this will pause the execution util a remote process attaches to the jvm

-- to run your app at the command line type
+- to run your app at the command line type <br>
-> spark-submit --class "com.wmb.spark.experiments.SimpleApp"  --master local[4] target/experimentsonspark-1.0-SNAPSHOT.jar
+<code>$ spark-submit --class "com.wmb.spark.experiments.SimpleApp"  --master local[4] target/experimentsonspark-1.0-SNAPSHOT.jar</code>